We do not recommend using

 By default, Elastic Cloud Enterprise uses the external

 ip.es.io service provided by Elastic to resolve virtual Elasticsearch cluster host names in compliance with RFC1918.
 The service works by resolving host names of the form

 <ip>.
 In the case of Elastic Cloud Enterprise, each cluster is assigned a virtual host name of the form

 ip.es.io service simply resolves the virtual host name of the cluster to the proxy address which is specified during installation,

 10.8.156.132 in our example, so that client requests are sent to the proxy.
 The proxy then extracts the cluster ID from the virtual host name of the cluster and uses its internal routing table to route the request to the right allocator.

-A wildcard certificate is enabled based on the CNAME record that is generated for each cluster.
-For more information on modifying the CNAME record, see Configure endpoints.
-The CNAME also determines the endpoint URLs are displayed in the Cloud UI.
+A wildcard certificate is enabled based on the deployment domain name.
+For more information on modifying the deployment domain name, see Configure endpoints.
+The deployment domain name also determines the endpoint URLs that are displayed in the Cloud UI.